Hedgeturd/SU-Font-Tool/README.md

 # Sonic Unleashed Font Tool
 A tool to convert Unleashed Font-Texture (FTE) and Font-Converse (FCO) files into XML files and vice versa.

+# Warning
+The new JSON files are yet to be tested properly, expect a small few to be incorrect.

 ## Usage
 ```SonicUnleashedFCOConv <Path to .fte/.fco/.xml>```<br>
 You can also simply drag and drop supported file formats onto the executable.